Accidents With Commercial Trucks And Construction Vehicles

 Get The Help Of An Experienced Commercial Truck Accident Lawyer

 If you or a loved one were injured in an accident with a commercial truck, Virginia law places a two-year statute of limitations on filing a claim.
-However, we recommend you call us as soon as possible to improve our chances of finding witnesses and gathering evidence.
-Call SLH Law, PLLC, at 804-282-1212 or fill out our online contact form to set up an initial consultation.
+However, I recommend you call my office as soon as possible to improve our chances of finding witnesses and gathering evidence.
+Call SLH Law, PLLC, at 804-282-1212 or fill out my online contact form to set up an initial consultation.